djcloudking/ansible-challenges/Get Started with Ansible/Ansible for beginner.md

 ### Step 1: Create your first playbook

-- Before creating your first playbook, ensure you are in the correct directory by changing to ~/lab_inventory:
+- Before creating your first playbook, ensure you are in the correct directory by changing to ~/dj_inventory: type cd dj_inventory

-cd ~/lab_inventory
+- Now create a playbook named **system_setup.yml** to perform basic system setup:

+    - Update all security related packages.

+    - Create a new user named ‘djuser’.

+- The basic structure looks as follows:

+*Cheat Sheat : Updating the packages may take a few minutes prior to the Ansible playbook completing.*

+*The dnf module is used for package management with DNF (Dandified YUM) on RHEL and other Fedora-based systems.*

+*The user module is used to manage user accounts.*

 ### Step 2: